csi-covid19/csi-covid19.github.io/CCFS/Mar-SpecialMeeting/index.md

 * [Media Culture](/CCFS/Mar-SpecialMeeting/Media-Culture-statement.pdf)

-[I will continue to post more here as they come]

 * March 16th, 2021 statement by the Department of Performing and Creative Arts

 > We, the faculty, HEOs and CLT of the Performing and Creative Arts Department, oppose the proposed imposition of changes in governance structures.
 It is a document in which many proposed changes remain underdeveloped and it fails to detail how they would be implemented; it was created without due process of consultation with faculty and other stakeholders such as the standing By-Laws Committee and without the democratic process of approval by a majority of instructional staff; it diminishes faculty leadership; its abrupt and short timeline provides little opportunity for productive response.
 Therefore, we reject the proposal issued by the Office of the President on March 3, 2021.